-N. Disclosure, use and/or dissemination of personal identification information of minors via the Internet is prohibited, except as expressly authorized by the minor student's parent/guardian on the "Student Network and Internet Acceptable Use and Safety Agreement Form".
+N. Disclosure, use and/or dissemination of personal identification information of minors via the Internet is prohibited, except as expressly authorized by the minor student's parent/guardian on the "Student Network and Internet Acceptable Use and Safety Agreement Form."

-O. Proprietary rights in the design of web sites hosted on the Board's servers remains at all times with the Board without prior written authorization.
+O. Proprietary rights in the design of websites hosted on the District's servers remains at all times with the District without prior written authorization.

 The District Administrator is authorized to suspend or remove user rights from any employee at any time.
 The District Administrator or designee is authorized to access any computer, computer files, network files, or any other computer related information necessary in response to complaints or suspicions of illegal, immoral, or unethical use of the computer property at any time without notification to the employee.

 Employees shall be entitled to a reasonable level of privacy while using the network services.

-The network administrator and building level administrators must obtain the approval of the District Administrator in writing or by email prior to viewing any employee's computer files.
+The network administrator and building level administrators must obtain the approval of the

+District Administrator in writing or by email prior to viewing any employee's computer files.
 Employees will be expected to provide proper care and supervision of computer equipment used by them or their students.

-Employees are allowed to use the school computer equipment, internet services, and copying/scanning equipment for appropriate personal use, provided it does not interfere with their work responsibilities and there is minimal or no cost to the district.
+Employees are allowed to use the school computer equipment and internet services for appropriate personal use provided it does not interfere with their work responsibilities.